citado/RoadToPhD/README.md

 | Dr. Rasti Meeting               | 2022-01-03 |
 | Dr. Rasti / Dr. Bakhshi Meeting | 2022-01-15 |

-## Latex Requirements for Proposal
+## Latex 📜

+Both proposal and the presentation written in latex with [xepersian](https://github.com/persiantex/xepersian) which is great library to write persian in latex.

+### Requirements

+The following packages are required to build the proposal:

 ```sh
 tlmgr install koma-script titlesec tocloft multirow enumitem cleveref tocbibind xypic